 - Bake for about 95 minutes or until the inner temperature reaches 98°C/208ºF.

-- Once the panetton is out of the oven stick wooden or metal skewers through the panettone in each side.
-About 2½ cm/1 inch from the bottom and hang it upside down until completely cooled.
+- Once the panettone is out of the oven, stick wooden or metal skewers through the panettone on each side, about 2½ cm/1 inch from the bottom, and hang it upside down until completely cooled.